 Rhatigan Ridge was first subdivided in 1980 with various house styles from large luxury homes on spacious lots, especially near the edges of the river valley to a range of more modest executive-style houses.
-Rhatigan Ridge encompasses the Riverbend community league beside St. Mary Catholic School and features a high point of land with panoramic views south of Riverbend Road.
-Rhatigan Ridge was named after Thomas Rhatigan, a farmer who was famous for the quality of his wheat and oats and was proclaimed World Oat King at the Royal Winter Fair three times.
+It encompasses the Riverbend community league beside St. Mary Catholic School and features a high point of land with panoramic views.

-Brookside, nestled away from the rest of Riverbend bounded by Whitemud Creek Ravine North with scenic views of our Downtown.
-Most houses in Brookside are executive-style homes constructed in the 1970s with above-average-sized lots and mature landscaping.
+Brookside is nestled away from the rest of Riverbend bounded by Whitemud Creek Ravine North with scenic views of our Downtown making it a highly desireable place to live.
+Most homes in Brookside are executive-style houses constructed in the 1970s with above-average-sized lots and mature landscaping.
 Brookside homeowners enjoy the natural woodland habitat, skiing at the Snow Valley Ski Club and Rainbow Valley Park, access to river valley park trails, and other recreational facilities.

 When originally built, Ogilvie Ridge was to be a private, elite, gated community until the city decided, Edmonton against any gated communities.
 It is bordered by Bulyea Heights, Whitemud Creek ravine, and west by Rabbit Hill.
-Ogilvie Ridge features a natural topography with an integration of the North Saskatchewan River Valley ravine system defining this community.
-Ogilvie Ridge was named after James H. Ogilvie, a politician, a lawyer, and a veteran of World War I.
+Ogilvie Ridge features a natural topography with an integration of the North Saskatchewan River Valley ravine system defining this southwest Edmonton neighborhood.